February 2021 United States airstrike in Syria: Airstrike

-The airstrike targeted a small cluster of buildings in al-Hurri village near Abu Kamal, believed by the United States Department of Defense to be occupied by members of the Iraqi Kata'ib Hezbollah and Kata'ib Sayyid al-Shuhada militias.
-Seven 500lb bombs equipped with JDAM guidance kits were dropped from two U.S. F-15E fighter jets, destroying nine facilities and rendering two others uninhabitable.
+The airstrike targeted a small cluster of buildings in al-Hurri village near Abu Kamal, believed by the United States Department of Defense to be occupied by members of the Iraqi Kata'ib Hezbollah and Kata'ib Sayyid ul-Shuhada militias.
+Seven 500 lb bombs equipped with JDAM guidance kits were dropped from two U.S. F-15E fighter jets, destroying nine facilities and rendering two others uninhabitable.
 U.S. defense and Biden administration officials publicly emphasized the "limited" nature of the operation, saying the strike was aimed at impeding the militias' abilities to conduct future attacks.
 The Wall Street Journal later reported that a second strike was called off by Biden after "a woman and a couple of children" were spotted in the area.

-The death toll of the strike is unclear due to inconsistent reports from different entities.
+The death toll of the strike is unclear due to inconsistent reports from different sources.
 Reuters cited local reports that at least 17 had been killed, while the Syrian Observatory for Human Rights reported 22 deaths.
 Kata'ib Hezbollah claimed that just one person was killed and four others were injured.

 It was the first publicly acknowledged offensive military operation carried out by the Biden administration.